datavaluepeople/airflow-k8-infra/azure/README.md

 Once the airflow is up and running you can create the dvpadmin user: `./azure/scripts/airflow-user-init.sh`.
 You will then be able to log in with the set password ($AIRFLOWWEBUSERPASS) and the user `dvpadmin`.

+If you have used a loadbalancer you can visit: http://<LOADBALANCER IP>:8080.
+Otherwise you will need to will need to get the ip: `kubectl get svc --namespace airflow-cluster1 airflowcluster-web -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`.

 To delete: `./azure/scripts/cleanup.sh`

 If you need to use the variables for another command: